25-Year-Old Wide Receiver – Cincinnati Bengals

 Greg Little Contract Information:

-Waived by the Raiders in August of 2014.
+Signed by the Bengals in October of 2014.

 To instantly reveal our fantasy analysis of every player – including Greg Little – simply subscribe now.

 |Receiving||Rec Distance||Big Rec Games||Rushing||Kick Ret||Punt Ret||Fumbles|

 |2014 Proj||25||CIN||Subscribe now to see our 2013 projections for Greg Little|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Receiving Stats||Red Zone Targets||Rushing Stats||Red Zone Runs|